codemeleon/seqPanther/README.md

 ## CodonCounter

-This command help is accessible using `seqPanther CodonCounter` or `seqPanther CodonCounter --help`.
+This command help is accessible using `seqPanther CodonCounter` or `seqPanther codoncounter --help`.

 ## SeqIn